 They include acid reflux, sleep apnea (the middle of the night breathing problems that can be controlled with CPAP machines), chronic pain, stress and anxiety, depression, and sleep disorders like sleepwalking and night terrors.
 Some medications can also interfere with good sleep.

 Medical or mental health causes that are causing sleep problems should be discussed with a healthcare professional.
-They may have suggestions that will ease the problems.
+They may have suggestions that will help.

 You may also need to see a sleep medicine specialist, who will conduct a sleep study to determine if medical issues are interfering with your sleep.
 That specialist is also the right person to see for treatment of sleep deficiency.